JackMerriman1/Stockprice_to_csv/README.md

 # Stockprice_to_csv
 This program will generate a CSV file viewable in Excel/Google sheets, located within this folder, with data regarding the prices of stocks.
+It can also generate a Matplotlib chart with highs and lows represented.
 All you need to do is follow the instrucitons below:

 How to use the program!